tred-07/DRF/Readme.md

 }
 ```

-<p>Migrate the model.
+<h3>Migrate the model.
 Before migrating delete all data from model.
-Otherwise it gives several errors.</p>
+Otherwise it gives several errors.</h3>

 <h3>Use this format for testing in postman.</h3>
 <img src="./img/TokenAuthentication1.png" alt="">